IBM/aspera-cli/docs/README.erb.md

 This is also available for developers for any application integrating Aspera.
 In this API, files, users and groups are identified by an id (a String, e.g. `"125"`, not necessarily numerical).

-Bearer tokens are typically generated by the authentification application, and then recognized by the node API.
+Bearer tokens are typically generated by the authentication application, and then recognized by the node API.
 A bearer token is authorized on the node by creating `permissions` on a **folder**.

 Bearer tokens can be generated using command `bearer_token`: it takes two arguments: